mamund/trump-said/docs/index.md

 #usPolitics #trumpSaid

 ### 2025-03-07
-On March 7, 2025, President Donald Trump commented on U.S. trade tensions with Canada and Mexico, stating:
+On March 7, 2025, President Donald Trump commented on U.S. trade tensions with Canada and Mexico, stating:

 > "The political and economic tensions between the United States and its 2026 World Cup co-hosts, Canada and Mexico, will enhance the excitement of the tournament." ([cite](https://www.reuters.com/world/us/trump-says-us-trade-tensions-with-mexico-canada-will-make-world-cup-more-2025-03-08/))